 It is safer if your dog does not travel in the passenger compartment and so hatchbacks and SUVs are the best choice.
 Small dogs can travel on the passenger seats but should be placed in a dog carrier so they cannot jump about.

 Even if your own vehicle is dog friendly you may have to travel with your pet in other people’s cars from time to time.
-This means that it is worth investing in a dog carrier for your pet.
+This means that it is worth investing in a Dog Crate for your pet.
 You can then travel in any vehicle knowing that they cannot leap about and disrupt the driver.

 If you do decide to allow your dog to travel in the passenger compartment of your car then your seats are going to take a bashing and will get covered in hairs and dirt.
 For this reason leather upholstery is the best choice.
 Hairs will stick to fabric but are easy to remove from leather and leather is easier to wipe clean if there are accidents.
 Whatever type of upholstery you choose, you are likely to end up with a car that smells of your dog and this can impact its resale value.
 It really is best if you choose a vehicle in which your dog can travel in the cargo area.

 With this type of vehicle you can simply open up the back and your dog can jump straight in.
 SUVs with big rear windows are the best option as these afford your dog a great view as they travel which alleviates the boredom.
 The bigger your dog, the bigger the space you require to accommodate them comfortably.
 They will also be able to sit up in large SUVs and so will feel more comfortable on longer journeys.
 If your dog is aging or injured you may require a dog ramp so that they can get in and out more easily.